jared-p/Data-Analysis-of-German-Car-Marketplace/analysis/README.md

 # Analysis
-This directory contains any analyses done over the course of the project; all work done by Jared Paull and sorted by milestones.
+This directory contains any analyses done over the course of the project; all work done by Jared Paull.